OpenC2-org/ocas/README.md

 This module is the heart of the simulator.
 When the url path = /openc2 then the openc2_handler is used.
 Right now, only the verbose version of json is accepted.
-It may be that different url paths will be used for the 3 different versions (eg /openc2/verbose).
-It contains the following for it’s API:
+It may be that different url paths will be used for the 3 different versions (eg /openc2/verbose, /openc2/terse, /openc2/whatever). openc2_handler contains the following for it’s API:
 - rest_init/2 - to tell cowboy this is a REST API
 - allowed_methods/2 – to tell cowboy to only allow the POST method
 - content_types_accepted/2 – to tell cowboy that only JSON is allowed, and to pass control to handle_json/2 when json is posted on this url